Sovereign-Labs/sovereign-book/src/3-1-implementing-a-module.md

     Ok(())
 }
 ```
-Errors automatically revert all state changes.
 For more details on error handling patterns, see the [Advanced Topics](3-5-advanced.md#error-handling) section.

 ### Next Step: Ensuring Correctness